CrabDude/trycatch/README.md

 An asynchronous try catch / exception handler with long stack traces for node.js

-**trycatch is currently FOR DEVELOPMENT USE ONLY**
+**DEVELOPMENT USE ONLY**

 Due to the untested affect on performance, trycatch is currently recommended only for development environments.
-A performance feedback and/or metrics are welcome.
+Performance feedback and metrics are welcome.

 Background
 ----------